 Are you lost?
 Then you need to see how much more God can save you!

-If you believe God is loving - good - powerful - all knowing - He is much more!
+If you believe God is loving - good - powerful - all knowing - He is so much more!
 If you believe that God is holy - how much more is He holy!
-In fact He is holy, holy, holy!